biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     REL-L: ? -> NA
     TYPE: SIMPLE-T -> SIMPLE-T

-Seemingly, the two examples have the same attributes (with :samp:`imputed` having a few additional ones).
+The two examples have the same attribute, :samp:`imputed` having a few additional ones.
 Comparing :samp:`original.domain[0] == imputed.domain[0]` will result in False.
 While the names are same, they represent different features.
 Writting, :samp:`imputed[i]`  would fail since :samp:`imputed` has no attribute :samp:`i`, but it has an attribute with the same name.
 Using :samp:`i.name` to index the attributes of :samp:`imputed` will work, yet it is not fast.
 If a frequently used, it is better to compute the index with :samp:`imputed.domain.index(i.name)`.

 For continuous features, there is an additional feature with name prefix "_def", which is accessible by :samp:`i.name+"_def"`.
 The value of the first